slothAD/KindredCommands/README.md

 - `.announce add (Name) (Message) (Time) (OneTime: True/False)`
   - Adds an announcement to the list of announcements.
 Time is server time.
 OneTime true will only do it once, false will repeat the announcement every day at the same time.
 (Default False)
   - Example: *.announce add Spooky “It is the spooky hour!”
 12:00AM false*
+	- Additional Note: Copy pasting quotes "" makes the game not recognize them as quotes.
+You will need to retype them manually in game.
   - Shortcut: *.announce a*
 - `.announce remove (Name)`
   - Removes an announcement from the list of announcements.